About first-party domains

 To use email validation, you must be able to receive email messages at one of the contact addresses listed in the WHOIS database for each of your requested domains.
 The email addresses that will receive a message include the following:

-You will receive email from Amazon Web Services (one message for each domain) containing a validation token that expires in 72 hours.
+You will receive an email from Amazon Web Services (one message for each domain) containing a validation token that expires in 72 hours.
 If you do not receive the email or the token has expired, return to the main screen and click Resend Email.
 You must respond to an email message for each domain to complete the validation process.

 Domain status